Ron Hoy Fong's company prosecuted by Commerce Commission for alleged price fixing

 "As this case is before the court, the Commission cannot comment further at this time."

+He previously denied exploiting people and blamed real estate agents for advertising properties with "motivated sellers" or "divorcees looking to sell up urgent".

+"We're looking for opportunities but we're not preying on people as such.
+We look for the advertisements but it's not like we're going through the death pages or divorce courts."

-After the Herald revealed the contents of Fong's tutoring videos, businesses pulled sponsorship arrangements with the APIA in droves.
+After the Herald revealed the contents of Fong's tutoring videos in 2017, businesses pulled sponsorship arrangements with the APIA in droves.

 ANZ said it was "appalled" by the tactics being advocated, which did not align with the bank's core values.